wp-plugins/just-a-tweet/readme.txt

 There is also a shortcode just_a_tweet that you can use inside your posts and pages.

 [ just_a_tweet twitteruser=yourtwitter ] will pull the most recent tweet from
-whatever Twitter account you pass as twitteruser.
+whatever Twitter account you pass as `yourtwitter`.

 == Frequently Asked Questions ==
 None yet

 == Changelog ==

+= 0.3.1 =
+* No real change, just updating to switch to a new site

 = 0.3 =
 * Switched to using a newer Twitter API call